Jamshedpur: Foundation

 Messrs Julin Kennedy Sahlin from Pittsburgh prepared the first layout of the town of Jamshedpur.
 What the city looks like today is a testament to his visionary plans.
-In 1919, the industrial neighborhood was merged to form Jamshedpur according to Jamsetji Tata, the founder of the industrial establishment.
+In 1919, the industrial neighbourhood was merged to form Jamshedpur according to Jamsetji Tata, the founder of the industrial establishment.
 As a tribute to the company's contribution in the war, on the day of city's official opening, Lord Chelmsford visited and named Jamshedpur, in honour of Jamshedji Tata.

 British colonial era

 The first world war began in August 1914.
-It rapidly escalated to West Asia centering around the Suez Canal of Egypt and from there to the region of Mesopotamia, now called Iraq and then extended to East Africa, Palestine and rest of the Middle East.
+It rapidly escalated to West Asia centring on the Suez Canal of Egypt and from there to the region of Mesopotamia, now called Iraq and then extended to East Africa, Palestine and rest of the Middle East.
 Nearly 1,500 miles of rail and 3,00,000 tonnes of steel produced in Jamshedpur were used in military campaigns across Mesopotamia, Egypt, Salonica and East Africa.
 After the end of the war in 1919, the company received warm acclaim from Britain.